Crews on scene of water main break in Sunset Park, Brooklyn

 It happened at about 4:20 a.m.
 Sunday near 5th Avenue and 44th Street in Sunset Park.

-The break sent water shooting out of the ground and pouring down the street, flooding 4th Avenue as well as 5th Avenue.
+The break sent thousands of gallons of water shooting out of the ground and pouring down the street, flooding 4th Avenue as well as 5th Avenue.

 The Department of Environmental Protection has responded to the scene, along with the NYPD and FDNY.